< Blog

 Choose your Dominant Metal

 When choosing to mix metals in your interior, it’s important to choose one color and finish that is dominant throughout.
 First decide between gold, silver, bronze, or a rose-tone metal and then if polished, brushed, matte, waxed, or lacquered is your choice to match your aesthetic.
 Once you choose that primary metal, pair it with one or two other hues of a similar finish to complement, without overpowering, the look.
 For example, brushed chrome cabinet fixtures with a chrome refrigerator can easily be combined with dull brass cutlery and a dining ware set with brass trim to add a small touch and nod to the different metals.
+Today, people are very interested in sinks with different finishes—brass, copper, stainless steel, porcelain, etc. An interesting idea may be to start with a focal point of the room.
+If you plan on placing the sink in a prominent area of the room that your eye will immediately be drawn to, decide on what finish you want the sink to be and then decide on the rest of the kitchen or bathroom’s metal finishes.

 Play with Pattern